 CloudFront

-For example, take the following simple example which creates an S3 bucket, puts a small text file hello.txt to the bucket, and then creates a CloudFront distribution which makes the file accessible via a https://abc123.cloudfront.net/hello.txt proxy URL (where abc123 is a placeholder for the real distribution ID):
+Start your LocalStack container using your preferred method.
+We will demonstrate how you can create an S3 bucket, put a text file named hello.txt to the bucket, and then create a CloudFront distribution which makes the file accessible via a https://abc123.cloudfront.net/hello.txt proxy URL (where abc123 is a placeholder for the real distribution ID).

 $ awslocal s3 mb s3://abc123